Cloudxtreme/Tiny-Virtual-Machine/README.md

 Still being heavily worked on.
 For fun.

 How it works:
-- reads the source file, parses it and converts it into bytecode
+- reads the source file from STDIN, parses it and converts it into bytecode
 - bytecode (a set of instructions) is then loaded into the virtual machine's memory
 - virtual machine attempts to execute commands in a manner real chips do